mindyh/mindyh.github.io/_projects/2025-07-01-wandering-poet.md

 | On those roads                                   | If you walk those roads                     |                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | Perhaps they’ll remember me.                     | Maybe they would remember me.“              | Here, I aimed to keep the vagueness on whether “they” referred to people or the roads themselves.                                                                                                                                                                                                                                                                                                                                |
 | Liang Shan Bo                                    | LSB                                         | My face when I realized the initials would actually work here 😬 I guess it’s similar to how Aaron Burr sings his signature in _Your Obedient Servant_\!
 Remember, it’s a musical, singing your own initials isn’t weird at all\! 😆                                                                                                                                                                                                  |

+# Waldeinsamkeit

+The German word _waldeinsamkeit_ roughly translates to "the sublime or spiritual one feeling one has while being alone in the woods."
+To me, this song feels like that concept in music.

+There's another term _Stendhal syndrome_, also known as _Florence syndrome_, which is a psychosomatic condition where individuals experience rapid heartbeat, dizziness, confusion, and even fainting when exposed to objects or artworks of great beauty.
+Maybe that's what struck me, or maybe it's that the time is now 4 am 🙃

 # Reflections